justinkook/apexcharts/README.md

 Future:

-link charts to database and external api data
+link charts to mongo database and external api data